 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Japan: Scott Gilman of JapanQuest Journeys.

 After seven years living in Japan working for Goldman Sachs—and raising three children there—Scott launched his own firm focused on delivering five-star-only journeys into the soul of Japan, peppered with the sorts of experiences that are normally very difficult for travelers to access.
 He has spent decades cultivating local relationships, hand-picking the savviest guides, and uncovering unusual opportunities that unlock the mysteries of Japan.
 He and his son Jason, who now works alongside him, orchestrate trips for visitors of every age, from children fascinated by samurai swords and manga comics to romantic couples in pursuit of exquisite ryokans with secluded hot springs.
 Based in Washington, D.C., and Tokyo, they custom-tailor itineraries to your interests and can fill them with up-close-and-personal encounters with experts in pottery, textiles, kendo, taiko drumming, and more.
 They can even deliver a practice session at a sumo training stable where you are seated a few feet from the wrestlers or a dinner with geisha entertainment at a teahouse open only to invited guests.

 What to See and Do

 Most overrated place

 Hakone is a well-known hot spring region that is convenient to Tokyo but can be very touristy and crowded.
-For a more authentic experience still near Tokyo, go instead to Shuzenji, on Izu Peninsula.
+For a more authentic experience still near Tokyo, go instead to Shuzenji, on the Izu Peninsula.
 It is a beautiful village where you can relax in hot-spring foot baths, walk along a river that runs through town, explore smaller temples, and enjoy views of Mt.
 Fuji.
-Two of the very best onsen (hot spring) ryokans are tucked away there, too: Yagyu no-Sho and Asaba.
+Relax at one of the very best onsen (hot spring) ryokans tucked away in Shuzenji: Yagyu no-Sho.

 Enjoy a private dinner with entertainment by the most accomplished of geisha at an invitation-only teahouse in the Gion district of Kyoto—a quintessential experience that even very few Japanese ever get the chance to see.
-Relish the superb kaiseki cuisine while watching the geisha’s graceful dancing and enjoying their renowned charm.
+Relish the superb, multi-course kaiseki cuisine while watching the geishas’ graceful dancing and enjoying their renowned charm.